tamarakaufler/scan-encrypted-dynamoDB/README.md

 # scan-encrypted-dynamoDB
-Standalone Java tool to do a search of an AWS dynamoDB table and decryption of encrypted information
+Standalone Java tool to do a search of an AWS dynamoDB table containing encrypted data

-* fetches data from loyalty-service DynamoDB table (with encrypted card field)
+* fetches data from loyalty-service DynamoDB table (decrypts on the fly)
-* creates a csv file with ids of customers who added their loyalty cards to their adrenalina account within a particular period of time:
+* creates a csv file with ids of customers who added their loyalty cards to their account within a particular period of time:

 ```
 Customer ID,Loyalty Card Number,Added Card Date